-1700-1900.
-Kleinbasel has a varied bar scene for pre-dinner drinks.
-The revamped Volkshaus Basel’s N°1 Bar (Rebgasse 12-14, 061 690 9311) is talk of the town for revolutionary interior design duo Herzog & de Meuron’s stylish reinvention of a 1920s bar and brasserie.
-Nearby, Consum (Rheingasse 19, 061 690 9135) is the popular wine bar with no name (opposite Krafft Hotel) with over 100 wines to choose from.
+Dip into Basel’s varied bar scene with a pre-drinner apéro.
+In hip Kleinbasel, the Volkshaus Basel’s N°1 Bar (Rebgasse 12-14, 061 690 9300) is a stylish bar and brasserie recently revamped by design duo Herzog & de Meuron.
+Head to Consum (Rheingasse 19, 061 690 9135) to sample your pick of over 100 wines accompanied by tasty tapas.
+Or gather ideas for your evening at the intimate Concierge (Utengasse 28, 061 554 2227), which keeps a daily blackboard of events in Basel.
 In summertime, locals head to the Rhine for a plethora of riverside lounging spots.
-Serving drinks out of a cargo container is Buvette Kaserne (Unterer Rheinweg, 061 272 2323), while equally informal and blindingly hip back on Grossbasel is Cargobar (Sankt Johanns-Rheinweg 41, 061 321 0072).
-Classiest of all for pre-dinner cocktails is the well-healed elegance of five-star Grand Hotel Les Trois Rois’ bar (Blumenrain 8, 061 260 5135).
+Serving drinks out of a cargo container is Buvette Kaserne (Unterer Rheinweg, 061 272 2323), while equally informal back on Grossbasel is Cargobar (Sankt Johanns-Rheinweg 41, 061 321 0072).
+Classiest of all for pre-dinner cocktails is the elegant bar of the five-star Grand Hotel Les Trois Rois (Blumenrain 8, 061 260 5150).